 Once you have the correctly installed a chlorine gas feed system, you can feed the correct amount of chlorine gas directly into your swimming pool.
 This is done through your swimming pool circulation or return line.

 Most chlorine gas feed systems rely heavily on the venturi principle (vacuum pressure) for delivery.
 The venturi principle allows the gas to be drawn in and properly mixed into the flow of your swimming pool water circulation.
 This process or delivery system, will ensure that the chlorine gas is properly dissolved as well.

 The desired pool chemical reaction you want to achieve are as follows:

 All the above chemical reactions will only be achieved after the dissolution of the chlorine gas has taken place.
 There are some gas feed systems that rely on booster pumps that has a side stream injection.

 As I mentioned earlier, there are three different types of gases that are used in recreational water treatment.
 Using these gases in your swimming pool care requires the use of a special type of gas feeder.
 These particular feeder devices are listed below.

-Chlorine Gas Feeder - When installing chlorine gas feed systems, you should make sure that the location is suited for the installation. the gas feed system has to be installed in a room that is well ventilated.
+Chlorine Gas Feeder - When installing chlorine gas feed systems, you should make sure that the location is suited for the installation.
+The gas feed system has to be installed in a room that is well ventilated also.
 This is usually called the equipment room and it must have a forced air ventilation system that is more than capable of giving you a complete air exchange.

-Whenever an individual has an acute or short term exposure to levels of chlorine gas greater than 30 PPMs, it results in some serious health issues.
+Whenever an individual has an acute or short term exposure to levels of chlorine gas greater than 30 ppm, it results in some serious health issues.
 These health problems consist of the following:

-However when exposure is of a much lower level (less than 3 PPMs), the chlorine gas becomes a very potent irritant.
+However when exposure is of a much lower level (less than 3 ppm), the chlorine gas becomes a very potent irritant.
 The lower levels of exposure will cause health problems like these:

 Your chlorine gas feed systems should be checked regularly for leaks on a daily basis.
 Studies have reported the following results.